html-graph/html-graph.github.io/content/graph-structure.md

 ---
-title: Accessing Graph Structure
+title: Graph Structure
 ---

-## Accessing Graph Structure
+## Graph Structure

 The read-only graph structure can be accessed via the `graph` property of the `canvas`.